Cancer & the Domino Effect

 Here I am.

-More worn, still adapting, perhaps wiser, but certainly not better.
+More worn, still adapting, perhaps (but probably not) wiser – certainly not better.

 One day at a time.